kuusiivuokatti/ffxivlogparser/doc/code.md

 #### Files

 1. main contains the opening and handling the output of the log file parsing
-2. logfile contains the log parsing logic
+2. file contains the log parsing logic

 ---